-- 5 On the Home toolbar click Add Physics 3 You can also right-click Component 1 in the Model Builder and choose Add Physics 3. - 6 Go to the Add Physics window.
-In the Physics tree, under Fluid Flow>Porous Media and Subsurface Flow, select Richards' Equations (dl) interfaces in study section immediately below the tree (scroll down if necessary), and clear the Solve check box □ for this physics interface in Study 1. - 7 Click Add to Component 1 + . - 8 In the Physics tree, under Chemical Species Transport, click Transport of Diluted Species in Porous Media (tds) .
-Find the Physics interfaces in study section and clear the Solve check box \\\\\ to deactivate this physics interface in Study 1.
+- 5 In the Home toolbar click Add Physics 4.
+You can also right-click Component 1 in the Model Builder and choose Add Physics 4. - 6 Go to the Add Physics window.
+In the Physics tree, under Fluid Flow>Porous Media and Subsurface Flow, select Richards' Equations (dl) .
+Find the Physics interfaces in study section immediately below the tree (scroll down if necessary), and clear the Solve check box for this physics interface in Study 1. - 7 Click Add to Component 1 +. - 9 Click to expand the Dependent variables section immediately below the Physics interfaces in study section.
+In the Number of species text field, type 3.
+Change the default names to c_a, c_asx, and c_asn.